articlesmli/13C_NMR_ML_model_D1/README.md

 - From folder named input run the lists_generatio.ipynb file and you will obtain files smiles.csv and targets.csv.
 Provided csv file in the current folders are regarding human dopamine D1 receptor antagonists.
 - Creats an empty folder named output.
 The files in the curent folder output are a part of the D1receptor antagonsts scraped 13CNMR data which has been alredy scraped.
 - Run files consicunetlly as they are numerated.
-- The last file 7.CID_SID_ML_model_D1.ijynb file is an additional ML modle with human dopamine D1 receptor antagonists data.
+- The last file 7.CID_SID_ML_model_D1.ijynb file is an additional ML model which use the PubChem CID and SID of compound to predict the porbability this compound to be as well a human dopamine D1 receptor antagonist

+The raw data used in the porject:
- The row data PubChem AID 504652 - Antagonist of Human D 1 Dopamine Receptor: qHTS – PubChem. : https://pubchem.ncbi.nlm.nih.gov/bioassay/504652
+- PubChem AID 504652 - Antagonist of Human D 1 Dopamine Receptor: qHTS – PubChem. : https://pubchem.ncbi.nlm.nih.gov/bioassay/504652
+- PubChem AID 1996 - Aqueous Solubility from MLSMR Stock Solutions https://pubchem.ncbi.nlm.nih.gov/bioassay/1996